-Sandbags have become ever more popular in the functional fitness community in recent years as an alternative to traditional steel weights.
-Not only are they portable, versatile and adjustable, but they also provide an unstable load which engages muscle groups differently than traditional barbells or dumbbells.
+Sandbags have become popular in the functional fitness as an alternative to traditional steel weights.
+Not only are they portable, versatile and adjustable, but they also engages muscle groups differently than traditional barbells or dumbbells.
 Engaging these key stabilizer muscle groups not only gives a better total body workout, but also enhances neuromuscular coordination.

 Here are 5 great sandbag exercises designed to build strength quickly and efficiently:

-Power Clean: Perhaps the best full body exercise that engages nearly all muscle groups, the power clean is the powerhouse of the sandbag exercises.
+The best exercise that engages nearly all muscle groups, the power clean is the powerhouse of the sandbag exercises.
 Good technique is key to avoiding injury, so make sure you never sacrifice form for repetitions.
 Starting with the sandbag on the floor in the deadlift position.
-As you pull the sandbag up your legs toward your waist, drive your hips up and forward in an explosive movement and catch the sandbag in the front rack position.
+As you pull the sandbag up your legs toward your waist, drive your hips up and forward in an explosive movement.
+Catch the sandbag in the front rack position.
 Cleans engage leg muscles such as quads and hamstrings at the beginning of the movement, but end up attacking traps, lats and arms as the rep is completed.
 Remember that neuromuscular coordination?
 This one tops the list for enhanced cognitive function while building strength.

-Thruster: Like the power clean, the thruster is a full body movement that will crush just about every muscle group imaginable, all while giving you a great cardiovascular workout.
-Start with the bag in the front rack, go into a front squat and then as you extend, drive the sandbag fully overhead into a push press.
+The thruster is a full body movement using almost every muscle group, all while giving you a great cardiovascular workout.
+Start with the bag in the front rack.
+Go into a front squat and then as you extend, drive the sandbag fully overhead into a push press.
 Remember to finish the rep with full extension and ears in front of elbows, and repeat.
 String a few of these bad boys together and any athlete will be quickly humbled.

 While there are over 300-plus movements you can do with a single sandbag, these are some of our favorites that we make sure show up often in our daily workouts.
 Variation is great and necessary, but keeping some core movements in heavy rotation will help build strength and help give measurable results as you get stronger over time.
 Now grab that sandbag and go get after it!